inbo/inbo-pyutils/gis/sentinelsat/README.md

 3. **RGB-image**

-   An RGB (Red-Green_Blue) image is created by stacking band B02 (Blue), B03 (Green) and B04 (Red) into one GeoTiff.
+   An RGB (Red-Green-Blue) image is created by stacking band B02 (Blue), B03 (Green) and B04 (Red) into one GeoTiff.
+The code uses the mosaiced bands B02, B03 and B04 as input.
 The output coordinate system is EPSG:4326, the fileformat is GeoTiff.

 4. **NDVI-image**

    Normalised Difference Vegetation Index.
 An NDVI image is created by performing a raster calculation using B04 (Red) and B08 (NIR): (B08 - B04) / (B08 + B04).
-The output coordinate system is EPSG:4326, the fileformat is GeoTiff.
+The code uses the mosaiced bands B04 and B08 as input.The output coordinate system is EPSG:4326, the fileformat is GeoTiff.

 ### Functionality